EDUCBA Logo

 • The simplest case of linear regression is to find a relationship using a linear model (i.e. line) between an input-independent variable (input single feature) and an output-dependent variable.
 This is called Bivariate Linear Regression.

-• On the other hand, when there is a linear model representing the relationship between a dependent output and multiple independent input variables is called Multivariate Linear Regression.
+• Alternatively, Multivariate Linear Regression refers to a linear model that represents the relationship between a dependent output and multiple independent input variables.

 • The dependent variable is continuous and independent variables may or may not be continuous.
 We find the relationship between them with the help of the best-fit line, also known as the Regression line.
 The equation of a line is,